turingschool-examples/challenges/form_route_helpers_rails.markdown

 ```

 * This should look pretty similar to how you created links in TaskManager with Sinatra.
 * Can you replace this bit of code with a Rails route helper that provides the same behavior?
-Check the Rails Guides for Path and URL Helpers [here](http://guides.rubyonrails.org/routing.html#path-and-url-helpers).
+Try using [link_to](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to), and check the Rails Guides for Path and URL Helpers [here](http://guides.rubyonrails.org/routing.html#path-and-url-helpers).
 This might also be a good opportunity to practice your Stack Overflow skills in trying to find examples and/or explanations :)
 * Can you replace the "Make a new article" link with another Rails route helper that leads to the form?
 * Can you add a link using a route helper on the `show.html.erb` page so that a user can get back to the articles index?
 * How is the prefix section from the output of running `rake routes` connected with route helpers?